-Children's experiences on the bus, in the cafeteria, and on the playground are integral parts of their school day.
-The staff expectations concerning behavior extend from those found in the General Behavioral Guidelines and the rules established in the classroom.
-Staff members on duty will use guidelines provided below, and their own good judgement to help students develop responsible behavior throughout the school building.
+Children's experiences throughout the school environment (school bus, cafeteria, classrooms, restrooms, hallways and playgrounds) are integral parts of their school day.
+The staff expectations concerning behavior extend from those found in the General Behavioral Guidelines and the rules established in the school setting.
+Staff members on duty will use the school district guidelines and their own good judgment to help students develop responsible and positive behavior throughout the school settings.